 4. Watch Players Play on A Different Grass with Unpredictable Weather

 It’s going to be a different surface as the fairways will be overseeded.
 Not sure who that favors, but it will certainly give an engaging different element to the competition.
 Let’s see, the Golden Bear has bagged six Green Jackets, let’s reveiw what he has to say.
 Jack Nicklaus recently explained the November Augusta National conditions to Golf Magazine this way: “…They’re going to have to figure out how to get the overseed in and get it cut short and get it crisp so they can play golf shots.
 That would be the most difficult thing to have in November.
 I think they’ll try to dry up the fairways.
 I think the golf course will play relatively short in November.”
 He adds, “The Greens will be fine.
 As a matter of fact, the greens will probably be better in November, because they should be drier.
 They’ll be able to get the greens firmer.”

 5. It will Help Kick-Off a 2021 PGA Tour Season

-COVID-19 pretty made for a completely disjointed 2020 golf season, but hopefully the Autumn Masters will help kick-off a resurgent 2021 PGA Tour season.
-I watch lots of televised golf, I don’t just get excited watching the majors and Ryder Cup, either.
+COVID-19 pretty much made for a completely disjointed 2020 golf season, but hopefully the Autumn Masters will help kick-off a resurgent 2021 PGA Tour season.
+I watch lots of televised golf and I don’t just get excited watching the majors and Ryder Cup, either.
 There’s nothing, and I mean nothing, I like better than downing a couple of brewskis followed by an epic snooze while dozing off during the Valero Texas Open or the John Deere Classic.
 Gotta feeling the November Masters will put me in a great mood for the 2021 season.